Mathematical analysis of electromagnetic scattering by dielectric nanoparticles with high refractive indices: Dielectric subwavelength resonances

-where $ \AA(\tau, \ww)$ is given in \eqref{eigen:target0}.
-We first show that $\pw E^\ww$ is a higher-order term in terms of the small parameters $\tau^{-1}$ and $\d$.
-To do so, we apply the asymptotics of $\TT_B^{ \ww}$ in Lemma \ref{lem:asytbw} to the second equation in \eqref{eigen:target} and see the following estimate:
+We first show that $\pw E^\ww$ is a higher--order term in terms of $\tau^{-1}$.
+To do so, we apply the asymptotics of $\TT_D^{\ww}$ in Lemma \ref{lem:asytbw} to the second equation in \eqref{eigen:target} and see the following estimate: